aferikoglou/MlabKubeClusterSetup/nvidia_device_plugin/README.md

     nvdp/nvidia-device-plugin
 ```

-Enabling compatibility with the CPUManager and the mixed migStrategy
+Enabling compatibility with the CPUManager and the mixed migStrategy -- I didn't use that either.
 ``` bash
 helm install \
     --version=0.10.0 \